hituro/hituro-makes-macros/storylets/README.md

 #### `priority` attribute

 By default, all storylets have equal priority.
 The choice of which one you get out of the eligible pool is random.
-If some particular storylet should always be the one chosen when it's available, give it a `priority`.
+If some particular storylet should always be amongst those chosen when it's available, give it a `priority`.
 Higher priority storylets will be chosen over lower priority ones when both are available.
 The default priority is 0.

 ```js
 {